neuralmagic/deepsparse/examples/sparsestream/README.md

 ## `STREAM WHILE YOU EAT SOME POPCORN 🍿`

-Tweets should now be streaming in you terminal, and you should see three objects per tweet:
+Tweets should now be streaming in your terminal, and you should see three objects per tweet:

 - `tweet`: The tweet received from the Twitter API.
 - `sentiment`: The tweet's sentiment: `Bullish` or `Bearish` or `Neutral`